 The Verdict: If you’re a relatively light spender with excellent credit, you don’t want to blow cash on a card that charges fixed fees.
-With no annual fee, the Blue Cash Everyday Credit Card from American Express helps you avoid such costs and save even more money, as it offers both the rewards and financing benefits required to satisfy your most pressing daily needs.
-You will earn a $100 initial bonus for spending $1,000 in the first three months your account is open and 10% cash back on restaurant expenses in the first 6 months (up to $200), as well as 3% cash back on the first $6,000 you spend at supermarkets each year (1% thereafter); 2% cash back at gas stations and select department stores; and 1% cash back on everything else.
-You will also avoid interest for the first 12 months, thanks to 0% introductory rates applicable to both new purchases and balance transfers.
+With no annual fee, the Blue Cash Everyday® Card from American Express (American Express is a WalletHub partner) helps you avoid such costs and save even more money, as it offers both the rewards and financing benefits required to satisfy your most pressing daily needs.
+You will earn a $150 initial bonus for spending $1,000 in the first three months your account is open, as well as 3% cash back on the first $6,000 you spend at U.S. supermarkets each year (1% thereafter); 2% cash back at U.S. gas stations and select U.S. department stores; and 1% cash back on everything else.
+You will also avoid interest for the first 15 months, thanks to 0% introductory rates applicable to both new purchases and balance transfers.

-Blue Cash Everyday isn’t all helpful, however, as it complicates the balance-transfer math with a 3% transfer fee and a regular APR that ranges from 13.74% to 23.74% (both above the market averages for excellent and fair credit, respectively).
+Blue Cash Everyday® isn’t all helpful, however, as it complicates the balance-transfer math with a 3% transfer fee and a regular APR that ranges from 15.24% to 26.24% (V) (both above the market averages for excellent and fair credit, respectively).
 All financing efforts undertaken with this card should therefore be done in close consultation with a credit card calculator.
 It’s also important to make sure that supermarkets, gas stations and department stores account for a significant amount of your everyday spending, as the 1% earning rate on “all other purchases” is merely the market average for a rewards card.

 - No Annual Fee: Without an annual fee to worry about, you won’t need to spend a certain amount to justify keeping your card open, which enables you to keep your credit history long and your score high.